nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Mar 14 2026)
+### Joke of the day (Sun Mar 15 2026)
 <!-- joke -->
->Algorith (noun.): Word used by programmers when... they do not want to explain what they did.
+>Chuck Norris' sperm can be seen with the naked eye.
+Each one is the size of a quarter.
 <!-- /joke -->

-*Last update: Sat, 14 Mar 2026 01:15:39 GMT*
+*Last update: Sun, 15 Mar 2026 01:28:09 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)